Golf Specific Injury overview

 Lateral epicondylitis (tennis elbow) is the most common elbow problem for golfers.
 It occurs on the outer aspect of the left elbow in the right-handed golfer.
 The motion of the left arm during the swing is similar to the backhand tennis stroke.
 It is the contraction of the left elbow extensor mass during impact, to maintain control of the club, that usually produces the injury.
 Clinically there is tenderness over the extensor mass 1-2cm distal to the lateral epicondyle.
 In severe cases resisted wrist extension or passive wrist flexion will aggravate the pain.
 The most effective short-term treatment is corticosteroid injection, but to keep the condition at bay, patients will need to modify their activity (Smidt et al. 2002).
 Once the acute symptoms have gone, patients should seek advice from a golf professional to reduce grip tension and swing errors (especially a flat swing plane).
 Clubs should have large grips, more flexible shafts (graphite or mechanically filtered steel) and heads with larger sweet spots to reduce vibration.
 A counterforce brace in the proximal forearm significantly reduces vibration and acceleration forces at the elbow (Walther et al. 2002).
 In recalcitrant cases, surgery is indicated.

-One way to reduce the stress on the AC joint of the leading shoulder without sacrificing club-head speed is to shorten the swing by ending the back-swing with the club head at a i o'clock instead of a 3 o'clock position.
+One way to reduce the stress on the AC joint of the leading shoulder without sacrificing club-head speed is to shorten the swing by ending the back-swing with the club head at a one o'clock instead of a three o'clock position.
 Golfers with persistent symptoms and advanced arthritis may benefit from resection of the distal clavicle to unload the painful joint.

 Rotator cuff impairment will often be the cause of shoulder pain in golfers from middle-age upwards (Jobe et al. 1986).
 Indeed, the incidence of rotator cuff tears increases greatly after age 5O (Milgrom et al. 1995).
 Electromyographic (EMG) studies of professional golfers have shown that the rotator cuff and especially the subscapularis muscle are highly active throughout the swing.
 Repeated stress to a degenerated tendon may lead to fibre failure, producing symptoms of bursitis or tendinitis; in cases of significant failure, the golfer will feel weakness elevating the shoulder.
 Partial rotator cuff tears are substantially more painful on resisted muscle action than full tears.
 Patients will usually complain of pain and tenderness in the anterolateral shoulder, crepitus and stiffness.